Table of Contents

 Medicare Advantage (Part C)

 Medicare beneficiaries may replace Original Medicare with Medicare Advantage Plans, sometimes called Medicare Part C or MA Plans.
-These plans must provide the same level of coverage as Original Medicare but may include additional coverage it doesn’t.
-These plans offer an all-in-one solution and must be purchased from a private insurance company approved by Medicare that must follow set rules.
+These plans must provide the same level of coverage as Original Medicare (with the exception of hospice care), but may include additional coverage too.

 Who Should Consider Medicare Advantage